zvtoth/zvtoth.github.io/2_teaching/Aristotle.md

 <img class="img-single" align="right" src="/public/img/arist.jpg" width="200">

 This course is a close study of one of the most preeminent philosophers, Aristotle.
-We will try to understand Aristotle's sometimes puzzling writings, consider his substantial philosophical views, as well as the reasons he proposed to endorse those views.
+We will try to understand Aristotle's sometimes puzzling writings, consider his substantial philosophical views, as well as the reasons he gave for endorsing those views.

 <a href="http://zitavtoth.com/2_teaching/Arist/Arist2019F.pdf">2019 Fall syllabus</a>